FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_advancedAccountAdministration/c_st_systemUsers/t_st_passwordFiles.md

 1. Select **Accounts > System**.
     The *Password Files* page is displayed.
 2. Click **Purge File** in the **File Action** column for the password vault entry.
-    <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> immediately deletes the password vault from the database and deletes the entry from the *Password Files* page.
+    {{< SecureTransport/componentshortname >}} immediately deletes the password vault from the database and deletes the entry from the *Password Files* page.